 The good news is that we haven’t (at least not yet) heard about any widespread Nexus Android 7.0 Nougat problems.
-That could change as the roll out picks up speed so if you’re feeling leery right now, it might be a good idea to wait for the smoke around the release to settle.
+That could, of course, change at a moment’s notice so you’ll want to be extremely careful with your device and this update.

 Where to Find Android 7.0 Feedback

 As we move away from Google’s Android 7.0 Nougat release date, you’ll want to keep tabs on performance.